An engine compression test can give you a wealth of information about the internal health of the engine.

-Disable the ignition system by disconnecting the ignition coil/ignition module assembly from its electrical connector(s).
+Disable the ignition system by disconnecting the ignition coil from its electrical connector.

-Disconnect all 4 spark plug wires from their spark plugs.
+Disconnect all spark plug wires from the spark plugs and remove all spark plugs.

 I recommend labeling the spark plug wires before removing them so you'll know where they go when you put them back on.